 It is not uncommon for a legitimate workers compensation claim to be denied.
 If this happens, you have the option to appeal your claim through a number of stages.
 Read more about the Michigan appeals process.

-If your injuries are severe, if your employer is challenging any aspect of your claim, or if you have other extenuating factors, such as receipt of other benefits like Social Security, you should strongly consider retaining an attorney.
+If your injuries are severe, if your employer is challenging any aspect of your claim, or if you have other extenuating factors, such as receipt of other benefits like Social Security, you should strongly consider finding an attorney.
 An attorney can be a strong advocate on your behalf throughout the administration of your workers' compensation claim.
-See this article to learn more.
+You can begin your search with our workers' compensation lawyer form.